Brits baffled as ex-Speaker John Bercow and Ekin-Su cast in The Traitors US version

-Brits baffled as former Speaker John Bercow and Ekin-Su cast in The Traitors US version
+Former Speaker John Bercow and Love Island’s Ekin-Su join the cast of The Traitors US version

 US version of popular British competition series is comprised entirely of celebrities